 - International lecturer and author of the acclaimed herbal text, Qin Bo-wei’s 56 Methods: Writing Precise Prescriptions & numerous articles published in professional medical journals.

-- Studied, in China, medicine, language, and translation over the span of 7 years, including a close mentorship with Dr. Wu Bo-Ping, who Jason co-authored the above book with.
+- Ten trips to China to study medicine, language, and translation, including a close mentorship with Dr. Wu Bo-Ping, who Jason co-authored the above book with.

 - Teaching: Involved in long-term training for other Chinese medicine practitioners in Australia and the U.S.